Victoria River Downs Station: History

 Sidney Kidman sold Victoria River Downs to Bovril Australian Estates in 1909 along with another two stations, one being Northcote and the other in Western Australia near Wyndham called Carlton Hill for a total of £200,000.

 By 1923 the size of the property was estimated at 13100 sqmi making it the largest property in the Northern Territory at the time.
 In 1949 the Surveyor General of the Northern Territory, R. Miller, arrived to resume an area of 3000 sqmi from the eastern side of the property.
 Parts of the property have since been carved up leaving an area of 12000 km2.

 William Buckland, a Melbourne businessman, purchased the property in 1955 and then sold again in 1960 to Hooker Corporation.
 When changes were made to the lease in 1961 the Animal Production Branch approached the Hooker Pastoral Company to excise a small portion of the lease to establish a research station.
 The 314 km2 area was surrendered in 1963.
 It was named the Victoria river Research Station in 1965 but is commonly referred to as Kidman Springs.
 The research station commenced operations 1969.
 In 1984, the station was sold again, this time to Peter Sherwin for A$11.6 million.
 Kerry Packer had sought to buy the property and had negotiated the sale agreement with Hooker but the Northern Territory government invoked its right of veto sale of large parcels of land and instead gave Sherwin approval.
 Packer acquired Newcastle Waters instead.

-Sherwin was subject to a takeover bid by Elders in 1988 and Elders gave a 17.4% share in the property to Robert Holmes a Court, by 1989 Holmes a Court owned all of Victoria River Downs which today trades as Heytesbury Beef.
+Sherwin was subject to a takeover bid by Elders in 1988 and Elders gave a 17.4% share in the property to Robert Holmes à Court, by 1989 Holmes à Court owned all of Victoria River Downs which today trades as Heytesbury Beef.

 The station and surrounding areas were pounded with heavy rains in February 2010, receiving 747 mm over the course of the month.
 This figure was the highest monthly total ever in the 120 years that rainfall has been recorded at Victoria River Downs, and smashed the previous record set in 2004.

 In 2014 the property experienced 88 consecutive days with temperatures over 35 C between the September and November.